SamuraiBarbi/jttw-ai-docker-stack/README.md

        - PHPMyAdmin

+## For the GPU Rich People

+Look at you swinging your big dick with your GPU money.
+You get to run your language models at fullspeed ( provided you have enough VRAM ).

 The following may be needed in order for Nvidia GPU cards to work with docker.
+If you have an AMD card I have no idea what you need to do.

 ```bash
 curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \
   && curl -s -L https://nvidia.github.io/libnvidia-container/stable/deb/nvidia-container-toolkit.list | \